 Kasumi is an arcade-style fighter with digitized characters.
 Many commenters feel this makes it an automatic ripoff of Mortal Kombat.
 I do agree that the combat engine and the special moves are a little uncomfortably similar, and the entire game does feel a little like someone didn’t get the license for MK and decided to make their own Rodex or Gucii version.
 On the other hand, Kasumi is about dead-ass even with the arcade version of the original MK, in terms of gameplay and graphics.
 An arcade-level version of any game for a home console was a huge achievement.
 I remember how that was the golden goal for almost a decade, and how other “arcade-perfect” home ports fell way, way short of expectations.

 Now this is where the praise for Kasumi will end.
 I’m impressed that it’s mostly equal to the cabinet version of Mortal Kombat.
-But MK1 was NOT a fantastic fighter, and its gameplay was not something you would want to emulate – especially considering that the world had since moved on to the justifiably-awesome Mortal Kombat II.
+But MK1 didn’t have the greatest mechanics, and its gameplay was not something you would want to emulate – especially considering that the world had since moved on to the justifiably-awesome Mortal Kombat II.
 It’s not the totally incompetent game you might have heard about, but it’s quite fair to say that Kasumi Ninja comes to the party wearing a cheap version of last year’s dress.

 The game takes place on the sheltered isle of Kasumi, where a portal to the demon world has been opened.
 You have been tasked by the gods to battle the souls of eight historically diverse combatants, absorbing each’s powers until you are strong enough to defeat Lord Gyaku, who has several unpaid parking tickets.
 There’s no tournament ladder – you can pick your next opponent at will.
 Defeating all eight makes up the 1-player story mode, and all characters are available for instant use in a 2-player quick battle.
 The only other option of note is a new parental lockout feature, complete with a secret passcode you set with the Jaguar’s numpad.
 We’ll talk about what kind of gore this potentially locks out in a bit.

 The soul-stealing deal is not as cool as it originally sounds.
 It just means you have to fight a character before they become available for selection.
 It also means that you always start with the same character, and must “earn” your favorite before you can use them.
 You technically start out with two characters, but they’re palette-swapped carbon copy “brothers;” the Ken and Ryu of the game with identical moves.
-I honestly don’t even know why they bothered, especially when the one you don’t pick disappears from the character select screen.
+The one you don’t pick disappears from the character select screen.

 Unlocking fighters is an original enough idea, but not so hot in practice.
 It requires you to first use and learn a lesser character you probably aren’t that interested in.
 If nothing else, I’ve never seen a fighting game that requires you to play as one of the “selectable” characters.
 If you don’t want to take the time to build and maintain skills with this introductory ninja character, then you’ll need to figure out some kind of progression pattern that works for your playstyle, like finding a tougher enemy you can beat easily, whose power you can use to beat a faster character, whose speed you can use to defeat the character you actually wanted to play as all along.